thatsus/laravel-better-bind/README.md

 # Example Test

-In this example we expect the `bark` method to create a `Sound` object with the value 'bark' for the constructor's `$sound` parameter.
+In this example we expect the `Dog::bark` method to create a `Sound` object with the value 'bark' for the constructor's `$sound` parameter.
 We use the `appInstance` method from BetterBind to provide the mock to the code.